 - Long tongs

 - Coat the bottom of the pan with a thin layer of olive oil, about 2 tablespoons, and place the pan over the coals of your campfire, on a grate.
+Mix the olive oil with a little butter or margarine if you’ve got it.

 - Add the onion and cook until just tender, about 2 minutes.
 Add the potatoes, peppers, and another 2 tablespoons of olive oil.
 Stir to coat.
 Stir occasionally for about 10 minutes, until potatoes start to brown.